top of page

 Benefits of Sign Language

-Improved Language Development: Studies suggest that children exposed to sign language tend to develop advanced language skills.
+2. Improved Language Development: Studies suggest that children exposed to sign language tend to develop advanced language skills.

 Global Differences in Sign Language

-If you wish to teach your child sign language, it's important to recognise the differences between American Sign Language (ASL), British Sign Language (BSL), and Australian Sign Language (Auslan).
-Each has its unique syntax and grammar, and adapting these can enrich children's understanding of communication globally.
-I used ASL for my own four children (now adults) and in my Just Junior toddler classes in Hong Kong.
-I found ASL easy to implement with my own young children and those families I worked with.
-If you would like to consider using sign language as an additional language to teach your children consider what best suits your location.
+Personally, I used ASL for my four children and in my Just Junior toddler classes in Hong Kong.
+I found ASL easy to implement with my own children and the families I worked with.
+If you consider using sign language as an additional language for your children, think about what suits your location best.

 Carla's Suggested Resources